Still Living a Life of Service to Others

 He has devoted a lifetime to speaking publicly about the German past, warning a variety of audiences – sometimes schoolchildren – that the intolerance of those times is still present to an alarming degree in this country and is even on the increase.
 Paul focuses not only on antisemitism but on racial discrimination in America.

 Paul relaxes on the patio of his San Luis Obispo home.
 The cassette player is loaded with fifteen books in his areas of interest.
-The audio books are
+The audio books are provided free by the Braille Institute.
+The cassettes are replenished with new books as he needs them.

 Sometimes, Kate and Paul get together to do the work; sometimes just for lunch; sometimes just to listen to a book.